volodymyrhudyma/blog/content/blog/2020-12-05-server-sent-events-in-javascript.md

 teaser: // TEASERh
 date: 2020-12-06T07:35:00.000Z
 ---
-When there is a need to build a real-time application, the first thing that comes to mind is WebSockets, which is fine, but we have some other options to consider.
+When there is a need to build an application that allows real-time operations, the first thing that comes to mind is WebSockets, which is fine, but there are other options to consider as well.

 One of them is **Server-Sent Events** that provide uni-directional communication flow between server and client.

 ## Server-Sent Events

-**Server-Sent Events** allow only the server to notify the client about specific events, not the other way.
+**Server-Sent Events** is a server push technology enabling a client to receive automatic updates from the server via HTTP connection.

 They are very simple to implement, but there are some important things to know before choosing them to be used in your application: